Medicaid Home and Community-Based Services Waivers: History

 Section 1915(c) was an amendment to the Social Security Act created as a part of the Omnibus Budget Reconciliation Act of 1981.
 Adoption of HCBS waivers by states was initially slow, but Congress has enacted a series of reforms since 1981 to make the use of HCBS waivers less prohibitive.
 The Supreme Court case, Olmstead v.
 L.C.
 (1999), found unnecessary institutionalization to be a violation of the civil right established by the Americans with Disabilities Act of 1990 that service be provided in the least restrictive environment.
 Olmstead allowed that states could be in compliance with the Americans with Disabilities Act if they could demonstrate that they had a comprehensive, working plan to move people with disabilities into less restrictive settings.
 This provision along with Centers for Medicare and Medicaid Services guidance on Olmstead compliance led to rapid adoption by the states of the HCBS waiver.

 HCBS Settings rule

 The settings rule is a regulation that seeks to ensure the rights of people with disabilities receiving services through an HCBS waiver.
-This rule is written by the Centers for Medicare and Medicaid Services and will come into full effect March 17, 2023.
+This rule is written by the Centers for Medicare and Medicaid Services and came into full effect March 17, 2023.